 The young man tries to win the princess

 Now he had to use his own legs.
 After walking a long way he came to a large city.
-There was a great noise and crowd in the streets and a man rode up on horseback, shouting, “The King’s daughter wants a husband; but whoever asks for her hand must perform a hard task, and if he does not succeed he will forfeit his life.”
+There was a great noise and crowd in the streets and a man rode up on horseback, shouting, “The princess wants a husband; but whoever asks for her hand must perform a hard task, and if he does not succeed he will forfeit his life.”

 The first challenge: the golden ring

 He was led out to the sea.
 He watched a gold ring being thrown into the sea.
-The King ordered him to fetch this ring up from the bottom of the sea, and added, “If you come up again without it you will be thrown in again and again until you drown in the waves.”
+The king ordered him to fetch this ring up from the bottom of the sea, and added, “If you come up again without it you will be thrown in again and again until you drown in the waves.”

 All the people grieved for the handsome young man.
 They went away, leaving him alone by the sea.

 He stood on the shore and considered what to do.
 Sudden he saw three fish swimming towards him and they were the very fish whose lives he had saved.
 The one in the middle held a mussel in its mouth, which it laid on the shore at the young man’s feet.
 When he had taken it and opened it, there lay the gold ring in the shell.
-Full of joy he took it to the King, expecting that he would grant him the promised reward.
+Full of joy he took it to the king, expecting that he would grant him the promised reward.